Noal Cohen's Jazz History Website

 The saxophonist, arranger and composer Gigi Gryce (1925-1983) is another figure of the 1950s whose contributions are overlooked and worthy of reinvestigation.
 To this end, Michael Fitzgerald and I initiated in 1997 a substantial research project aimed at clearing up many of the misconceptions which surround the mysterious Gryce (known by his Muslim name, Basheer Qusim in his later years as an educator) and resurrecting his music.
 Over 70 interviews were conducted with musicians, relatives and observers of the music scene during the relatively short period that he was active.
-Our efforts culminated in the 2002 publication of "Rat Race Blues: The Musical Life of Gigi Gryce" (Berkeley Hills Books, Berkeley, CA, 2002).
+Our efforts culminated in the 2002 publication of "Rat Race Blues: The Musical Life of Gigi Gryce" (Berkeley Hills Books, Berkeley, CA).
 This award winning biography, for the first time, tells the true story of this often overlooked figure and illuminates his contributions to one of the richest periods in jazz history.
-Included are a foreword by Benny Golson, a detailed discography (now superseded by the online version), an index of recordings of Gryce's compositions, an appendix cataloging the holdings of Gryce's publishing companies and over 30 photographs, many never published previously.
-Although the book is out of print, we hope to publish a revised edition at some point in the future.
+Included are a foreword by Benny Golson, and over 30 photographs.

 While known mainly for his consummate writing skills, Gryce was also an original although largely unrecognized player whose solos manifested great lyricism and structure.
 His style was clearly influenced by Charlie Parker but his tone and conception were unique when viewed within the context of the many fine alto saxophonists of his day.